-The Mediavine RPM Challenge: 2020 Update
+The Mediavine Content Upgrade Challenge: 2022 Update

-Step 1 — Follow along with the first post in the Challenge and do the Google Analytics Audit to find last year’s top posts for every month of a quarter to find which posts to optimize.
+Step 1 — Follow along with the first blog post in the series and do the Google Analytics Audit to find last year’s top posts for every month of a quarter to find which posts to optimize.
 The best way to predict what posts will trend this year is to look back and see what posts were popular with your readers the previous year.

-Step 2 — Get tips from the second post in the Challenge to analyze and optimize your top posts.
+Step 2 — Get tips from the second post to analyze and optimize your top posts.
 Once you have a good idea of what content to focus on, analyze those posts and optimize them.
 Do an ad audit and a site audit.
 Make sure you’re getting every impression you can!

 Step 3 — Read through the third Challenge post to share your work and track your progress.
 Make the most of that optimized content through social shares and keep up with your growth!